CarterFiggins/werewolfBot/README.md

 ### TIME_ZONE_TZ

-The time zone you for the bot day schedulers
+The time zone for the bot day schedulers